-Ask your commercial roofing expert these FAQs before signing a contract.
-Lowest price isn’t always the main criteria to consider.
+ASK YOUR COMMERCIAL ROOFING CONTRACTOR these FAQs before signing a contract.
+Remember, the lowest price isn’t always the main criteria to consider.

 What is the name of the manufacturer of the product you are proposing to use on my roof and what is their web site?

 (Do your homework.
 Go to the manufacturer’s website and see exactly what the product is designed for, what it can be applied to, and how long has this manufacturer has been in business.)

 Can I see a copy of the written factory warranty that I will be presented with when you finish my commercial roofing project?